-The main form of compensation comes in the form of education.
-While many natural building workshops and programs can cost thousands of dollars, we provide the education at no cost to interns.
+EDUCATION While many natural building workshops and programs can cost thousands of dollars, we provide the education at no cost to interns.

-Interns are also provided with housing and a monthly food stipend of $100.
-Bulk foods are also kept stock at the house to help supplement food costs.
+HOUSING + $100 MONTHLY FOOD STIPEND Bulk foods are also kept stock at the house to help supplement food costs.
 Our campus is a communal living environment, equipped with internet, furniture, cookware, and washing machines.
 We can house up to 17 interns – it's cozy, but the house and relationship amongst the cohort is consistently a highlight for interns.

-Additionally, we provide a safe and balanced learning environment for everyone who walks through our door.
+INCLUSIVITY We provide a safe and balanced learning environment for everyone who walks through our door.
 We are very focused on offering an equal opportunity to women and members of the LGBTQIA community wishing to enter the construction field.
 Click here to learn more about how we are creating a level building field.